-A student who intends to enroll in an experiential project (298 or 498) or internship (365) is required to submit a learning contract to the Office of Experiential Learning in advance of starting the experience.
-Once the student's learning contract receives the designation of an appropriate academic advisor and a site supervisor (if applicable), and is executed by the Office of Experiential Learning, the student will be enrolled in the appropriate academic course.
+A student who intends to enroll in an experiential project (298 or 498) or internship (365) or applied practice (499) is required to submit a learning contract to the Office of Career Services & Experiential Learning in advance of starting the experience.
+Once the student's learning contract receives the designation of an appropriate academic advisor and a site supervisor (if applicable), and is executed by the Office of Career Services & Experiential Learning, the student will be enrolled in the appropriate academic course.
 If a student begins an experience without an approved learning contract in place, the student will not receive academic credit for the course.